AnnetteChiu/ecommerce-annette-korean-131/README.md

 **Prerequisites:**
 - Make sure you have the [Google Cloud SDK installed](https://cloud.google.com/sdk/docs/install) and are logged into your Google Cloud account (`gcloud auth login`).
+- Set your project in gcloud: `gcloud config set project gen-lang-client-0049357498`
 - Ensure you have enabled the Secret Manager API for your project.

 Follow these steps in your terminal: